spywhere/JavatarDoc/commands.rst

 ===================

 |J| have a lot of commands to be used, show them all like Command Palette can confused and also hard to search.
-So, in order to help organize and search for commands easier, |J| group all similar commands into section.
+So, in order to help organize and search for commands easier, |J| group all similar commands into sections.

 Builds
 ------